ERS-HCL/custom-animations-angularjs/Component/README.md

 leftSlideDown,leftSlideUp are related to slide the element from left<br/>
 RightSlideDown,RightSlideUp are related to slide the element from right<br/>
 BottomSlideDown, BottomSlideUp are related to the slide the element from bottom<br/>
+For slide up and down from top, direction not to be mentioned.<br/>

 Speed of Each Iteration : speed/percentageOfArea